Frequently Asked Questions

 We receive a small amount of printed state and federal tax forms.
 These are free for the public to take while supplies last.
 Some forms are now only available online.
+Library staff may assist you with printing these forms.
 You may also request to have forms and instruction booklets mailed directly to your residence for free.
 Learn more at irs.gov and revenue.wi.gov.

 Do you offer exam proctoring?